lavanyagoswamieconresearch-droid/Interactive_dashboard/README.md

 # Dataset Explorer

+The plan is to create an interactive dashboard that helps to summarise dataset based on the given filters.
+Today, I added a basic template for this project made using Claude AI.
+I will subsequently change the filters and add cleaned data.
+I am planning to add data from Indian NSS surveys so that it's easier to interpret and understand.

 A static, no-backend dashboard: filter a dataset with sliders/radios/checkboxes and watch summary statistics (count, mean, median, std dev, min/max, category splits) update live.
 Pure HTML/CSS/JS — no build step, no server, hosts free